Newth is an ancient Anglo-Saxon

 who raided the Newfoundland and western England

-for three years before his capture by Sir John Eliot in...
-Another 254 words (18 lines of text) are included under the topic Early Newth Notables in all our PDF Extended History products and printed products wherever possible.
+for three years before his capture by Sir John Eliot in 1623.
+His arrest and conviction caused a scandal in the English court as Nutt had paid Eliot £500 in exchange for a pardon.
+He was eventually released by the Secretary of State George Calvert.
+He arrived at Torbay Newfoundland in 1620 aboard the ship Dartmouth in 1620, but soon organized...
+Another 204 words (15 lines of text) are included under the topic Early Newth Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Newth family to Ireland